mirisuzanne/mia/content/books/sidesaddle/index.md

 ## The Holes They Leave

-The Teacup Gorilla EP includes several songs based on the novel:
+The first Teacup Gorilla EP
+also includes several songs
+related to the novel:

 {% set ep = collections.all | getPage('/music/albums/holes-they-leave/') %}